 In a recent search for “cupcakes new york,” these were the top ads:

-The CTA in the top ad ("Read the rave reviews we got!") really stands out.
+The CTA in the top ad (“Read the rave reviews we got!”) really stands out.
 First of all, it sounds like a real person, not canned marketing jargon.
-Secondly, it gives you reason to believe that this bakery is a cut above, since they're bragging about reviews of their great cupcakes instead of expecting you to just take their word for it.
-I've seen a lot of studies suggesting that customer reviews have major influence over online buyers; I know that I always look for them before I buy from an unknown vendor.
+Secondly, it gives you reason to believe that this bakery is a cut above, since they’re bragging about reviews of their great cupcakes instead of expecting you to just take their word for it.
+I’ve seen a lot of studies suggesting that customer reviews and testimonials have major influence over online buyers; I know that I always look for them before I buy from an unknown vendor.

 This ad isn’t perfect.
 I would have bumped the full call to action down to the second line, and made the first line more of a complete thought.
 But it’s definitely stronger than the second ad, which has no CTA at all.
 And notice how the fourth ad resorts to the generic “buy/save now” language.